mathmanu/caffe-jacinto/INSTALL.md

    ```
  * In the Makefile.confg, make the following changes.<br>
    -- Since the default opencv version in Anaconda is now 3.x, uncomment the line OPENCV_VERSION := 3<br>
    -- Add additional include folders to the line INCLUDE_DIRS.
-We need to add the full paths to the directories envs/caffe/include and envs/caffe/include/python2.7 located inside the Anaconda installation.<br>
+We need to add the full paths to the directories envs/caffe/include envs/caffe/include/python2.7 and envs/caffe/lib/python2.7/site-packages/numpy/core/include located inside the Anaconda installation.<br>
    -- Add additional lib folders to the line LIBRARY_DIRS.
 We need to add the full paths to the directories envs/caffe/lib and envs/caffe/lib/python2.7 located inside the Anaconda installation.<br>

+ * At import time or runtime, if there is an issue in finding shared objects (.so files), we may need to specify additional paths into LD_LIBRARY_PATH.
+Note: This is required only if there is an issue in finding a .so file.
+The exact path that we may need to add may also be different.
+ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/user/a0393608/files/apps/anaconda3/envs/caffe/lib

  * After these installations, do cmake and make as explained before.<br>